AndreaLabis/TriviaGame/README.md

 # TriviaGame

-This is a trivia game, based on the hit television show FRIENDS!
+This is a trivia game based on the hit television show FRIENDS!

 The game will allow the user to guess if the questions displayed on screen are true or false.